-If you are selected for funding, you will be asked for documentation of emergency need, see What Qualifies as Documentation of Emergency Need section on Page 5.
+If you are selected for funding, you will be asked for documentation of emergency and need, see the What Qualifies as Documentation of Emergency and Need section on page 5.

 A discipline statement (50 words or less) describes your artistic practice.
 It can be as simple as "I am a poet" or give a more detailed explanation of your practice.
-You will also be asked to select a disciplinary category (detailed above).
+You will also be asked to select a disciplinary category (detailed below).

 A biography (150 words or less) tells your story as an artist.
-It provides details about you and your work, such as where you were born or grew up, your training, career development, accomplishments, or other information that may not be found elsewhere in the application.
+It provides details about you and your work, such as where you were born or grew up, your training, career development, accomplishments, or other information pertaining to your background as an artist.

 An emergency statement (50 words or less) describes a single emergency you have faced within the last 6 months and how that emergency has directly impacted your finances and artistic practice.
-Please review our reference guide for examples of successful emergency statements.
+Please review our Reference Guide for examples of successful emergency statements.

 A statement of consequence (50 words or less) briefly details the consequences not receiving funding will have on your life.
-Please review our reference guide for examples of successful statements of consequence.
+Please review our Reference Guide for examples of successful statements of consequence.